neurogenetics/chrY_haplogroups_PD/README.md

 ---

 ### Quick Description:
 #### Project looking at Y chromosome variants, genes and haplogroups in PD.
-Uses data from AMP-PD, NABEC and UKBioBank.
+Uses data from AMP-PD, NeuroX, NABEC and UKBioBank.

 ## 1. Tools and Modules
 #### Tools: